tjim/smpcc/README.md

 Then you can compile and run the program as follows:

     $ smpcc foo.c

+This produces the output file foo.go.

+To run the output file you need to have go installed (which may be outside of your virtual machine, if you used a virtual machine to install smpcc).

     $ go run foo.go -sim
     eval: 5
     gen: 5